Omnistac/zedux/docs/guides/configuringTheHierarchy.md

 3. `get` - A function that accepts a node and key and returns the value of `key` in `node`.

-4. `set` - A function that accepts a node, a key, and a value and sets the value of `key` to `value` in `node`.
+4. `isNode` - A function that accepts anything and returns a boolean indicating whether the given argument is a node.

-In addition to these, when using [`store.setState()`](/docs/api/Store.md#storesetstate) Zedux requires 2 more functions to deeply merge state trees:
+5. `iterate` - A function that accepts a node and a callback function and iterates over all the key-value pairs, passing them to the callback function as `callback(key, value)`.

-1. `isNode` - A function that accepts anything and returns a boolean indicating whether the given argument is a node.
+6. `set` - A function that accepts a node, a key, and a value and sets the value of `key` to `value` in `node`.

-2. `iterate` - A function that accepts a node and a callback function, iterates over all the key-value pairs, and passes them to the callback function as `callback(key, value)`.
+7. `size` - A function that accepts a node and returns its size &ndash; an integer representing the number of key-value pairs contained in the node.

 The default value of all these is pretty straight-forward: